CarlosGitto/APIproj/fastapi_proj/app/README.md

 ## Introduction
-This project contains two services, one to make basic calculations and another to add a number of days to a given date
+This directory contains two services, one to make basic calculations and another to add a number of days to a given date

 ## First endpoint - Calculator
 The endpoint at `/services/calculator` is able to sum, divide, multiply, and subtract two numbers.
 The incoming JSON must have the following format.